 How to Get a Cannabis License in Oregon

 In Oregon, medical marijuana is regulated by the Oregon Health Authority (OHA).
 The state implemented the Oregon Medical Marijuana Program (OMMP) to oversee the production, distribution, and use of medical marijuana.
+Patients with qualifying conditions can apply for a medical marijuana card, allowing them to purchase and possess cannabis legally.
+The state has a well-established licensing framework for dispensaries, producers, and processors.
+Oregon imposes strict testing requirements on medical marijuana products to ensure quality and safety for patients.
+This comprehensive guide covers everything you must know about getting a cannabis license in Oregon.

 Historical Context

-Oregon’s history with medical marijuana traces back to 1998, when voters approved Measure 67, establishing the Oregon Medical Marijuana Program (OMMP).
+Oregon’s history with medical marijuana traces back to1998, when voters approved Measure 67, establishing the Oregon Medical Marijuana Program (OMMP).
 Evolving with the times, Senate Bill 1531 in 2013 introduced dispensary regulations.
 In 2016, the state integrated medical and recreational marijuana programs under the Oregon Liquor Control Commission (OLCC).

 Recent adjustments in 2022 prioritize safety, with the OLCC overseeing rigorous testing for contaminants, ensuring the quality of medical and recreational marijuana.
 Notably, Oregon’s cannabis market, valued at $1.1 billion in 2021, showcases robust growth.
 The state’s thriving market reflects consumer confidence.